libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   - On the consuming side:
     - Enforce the fields to be absent, reject otherwise.
     - Propagate only if the fields are absent, reject otherwise.
-  - A `message_id` function will not be able to use the above fields, and may instead rely on the `data` field.
+  - A `message_id` function will not be able to use the above fields, and should instead rely on the `data` field.
+A commonplace strategy is to calculate a hash.

-In gossipsub v1.0, a legacy "lax" signing policy could be configured, to not verify signatures except when present:
+In gossipsub v1.0, a legacy "lax" signing policy could be configured, to only verify signatures when present.
+For security reasons, this is strategy is discarded in subsequent versions, but MAY still be supported for backwards-compatibility.
+If so, its use should be discouraged through prominent deprecation warnings.
+These strategies will be entirely dropped in the future.
-- `LaxSign`: *Defined for completeness, insecure*.
-Also known as authoring but not verifying.
+- `LaxSign`: *this was never an original gossipsub 1.0 option, but it's defined here for completeness, and considered insecure*.
+Always sign, and verify incoming signatures, and but accept unsigned messages.
   - On the producing side:
     - Build messages with the `signature`, `key` (`from` may be enough), `from` and `seqno` fields.
   - On the consuming side:
     - `signature` may be absent, and not verified.
     - Verify `signature`, iff the `signature` is present, then reject if `signature` is invalid.
-- `LaxNoSign`: *Previous default for no-verification*
+- `LaxNoSign`: *Previous default for no-verification*.
+Do not sign nor origin-stamp, but verify incoming signatures, and accept unsigned messages.
   - On the producing side:
     - Build messages without the `signature`, `key`, `from` and `seqno` fields.
   - On the consuming side: